Paul Berens

 This is common—in fact at a local level we’ve got the same thing (Prop A): Do you want us to put a bunch of money into [insert noble enterprise like K-12 schools]?
 I mean, you don’t hate our school-aged children, do you?
 (Nevermind that school facility maintenance is among the very first line items the government is supposed to have on the budget, paid for with our existing taxes.)

-But even if you thought it was a laudable proposal, a worthwhile investment; how would you evaluate it?
+Even if you thought it was a laudable proposal, a worthwhile investment; how would you evaluate it?
 First, is there truly a need?
 Perhaps.
-How did it get sized to a nice, round $10,000,000,000.00?
-What happens if we don’t do it?
+Then, how did it get sized to a nice, round $10,000,000,000.00?
+And what happens if we don’t do it?
+Do the children suffer?
 Does it get funded another way?
 Etc.

-I have attempted to go deep on this or that proposition in the past: get both sides’ arguments and counterarguments, seek out as much analysis as possible, do my own due diligence with some source material, etc. I’m not gonna lie: it takes a fair amount of time if you’re committed to it.
+I have actually “gone deep” on this or that proposition in the past: get both sides’ arguments and counterarguments, seek out as much analysis as possible, do my own due diligence with some source material, etc. I’m not gonna lie: it can take a fair amount of time if you’re committed to it.
 And we have no less than 25 propositions between state and local this time around.

 And even once you’ve arrived at your well-informed answer and your confidence is brimming, you realize another problem: how does everything hang together in a fiscal budget?
-It’s hard to see it, and you’re typically not making tradeoffs on these props; rather they’re simply binary choices: do the thing or don’t.
+It’s not plainly visible, and you’re typically not making tradeoffs on these props; rather they’re simply binary choices: do the thing or don’t.
 So it’s easy to say “yes” but not fully understand the ROI or how everything else in the budget might be adjusted to accommodate said proposition.

 You know, it’s almost like you’d want a small group of people whom the demos trusts and feels would be competent and fair-minded to represent us in deciding such matters…